Post

 At first glance, it looks like raw output.
 However, the Jekyll Chirpy theme (and its plugins) has hidden logic to handle asset paths.

-2. Conflict: When I manually added /scitechblog in the Markdown front matter, the theme still prepended the baseurl, resulting in /scitechblog/scitechblog/....
+2. Conflict: When I manually added /scitechblog in the Markdown front matter, the path already carried the baseurl.
+When the theme then prepended baseurl again, the result was /scitechblog/scitechblog/....

 The Solution